Monday, May 28, 2007

 The new finding, detailed in the current issue of Astrophysical Journal, confirms that a wide range of celestial objects is capable of generating such outflows.

-and there's this thing, which is 2 percent of a solar mass, doing the same thing," said study team member Ray Jayawardhana of the University of Toronto.
+"There are black holes that are 3 million solar masses spewing jets, and there's this thing, which is 2 percent of a solar mass, doing the same thing," said study team member Ray Jayawardhana of the University of Toronto.
 The discovery also raises the possibility that large gas giant planets like Jupiter or Saturn might also have been gushers some time early in their history.

 The new jet-spewing object is a previously identified brown dwarf-celestial objects with masses between 13 and 75 times that of the Jupiter, too massive to be a planet but too small to sustain the internal nuclear fires needed to become stars.
 For this reason, brown dwarfs are sometimes called failed stars.

 Called 2M1207a, the spurting brown dwarf is ringed by gas and dust, similar to the protoplanetary disks from which planets form around young stars.
 Indeed, 2M1207a is known to harbor a 5-Jupiter-mass planetary companion.
+Called 2M1207b, the gas giant was one of the first planets outside of our solar system to have its picture taken directly.

 2M1207a's streaming jets were discovered using the European Southern Observatory's Very Large Telescope (VLT).
 The jets extend about 620 million miles (1 billion km) into space and are speeding away from the brown dwarf at a few kilometers per second.